We’ve all done it before…

 Metrics allow us to measure things.

-To find these metrics, you need to start with your main marketing or business goals.
+To find these metrics, you can start with your main marketing or business goals.

 Here are a few common ones that you might have: